-Man 'lucky' not to have been killed as landslide crashed into Howden Hut on Routeburn Track in Fiordland
+Hikers' lucky escape as landslide crashes through hut on Routeburn Track, Fiordland

 He said 81 will be left to stay another night.

-Earlier today helicopters rescued 31 tourists out from the damaged Howden Hut.
+Earlier today helicopters rescued 31 tourists from the damaged Howden Hut.
 Eight helicopters ferried people from there to Te Anau, Glenorchy and Queenstown.

 There are 195 people still stuck in Milford town and will stay there until the weather clears tomorrow when they can be transported out properly.